Skip to content

 “In Sweden preschool children are encouraged to play and relax without any structured learning for the first six years of their lives.
 They go for nature walks every day, even in the bitter Scandinavian winter.
 They are not taught to read until they are seven years of age” –Goldie Hawn

 What do you think about Nordic ways of learning as described above?
 In my opinion, mindfulness and other creative teaching methods should be encouraged at every kindergarten and classroom.
 Many studies have shown that with simple methods like having longer breaks and calm study environments students can get better grades at school.
+The challenges we are facing in open office spaces and fast-paced work environments will continue to amplify the need for distraction free working methods and alternative creative spaces that allow rest and playfulness to bloom.

 Share